Interstate Compact on the Placement of Children (ICPC)

 3. Complete tasks a-f listed above.

-4. Submit an ASFA referral to the ASFA Division for a physical inspection and approval of the home.
+4. Submit an RFA referral to the Resource Family Approval (RFA) Division for a physical inspection and approval of the home.

-5. Once a SOC 815 approval has been provided, submit a completed home study to the OCS SCSW for approval with recommendation within 60 calendar days of the accepted date.
+5. Once a resource family approval has been provided, submit a completed home study to the OCS SCSW for approval with recommendation within sixty (60) calendar days of the accepted date.

-• If a home study cannot be completed within 60 days, provide a preliminary report to the SCSW.
+• If a home study cannot be completed within sixty (60) days, provide a preliminary report to the SCSW.

 Placing a Child Through ICPC in Los Angeles County